WohlSoft/AudioCodecs/README.md

 #   Tip: instead of "release" you can have "debug" to build debug versions.
 Instead of "2" put your actual count of CPU cores
 ```

+## macOS
+The build for macOS is very similar to Linux way, you just can follow Linux way to build libraries

 ## Windows
 You will need:
 * CMake >= 2.8